HzFu/EyeQ/README.md

 # Eye-Quality (EyeQ) Assessment Dataset

-The project web for "Evaluation of Retinal Image Quality Assessment"
+The project web for "Evaluation of Retinal Image Quality Assessment Networks in Different Color-spaces" in MICCAI 2019.

 ----------------